wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 org.keycloak.*;version="6.0.1"
 ```

-##### Securing an Apache CXF Endpoint on the Default Undertow Engine
+##### Securing an Apache CXF Endpoint on the Default Undertow Engine {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/oidc/java/fuse7/cxf-builtin.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/oidc/java/fuse7/cxf-builtin.adoc)

 Some services automatically come with deployed servlets on startup.
 One such service is the CXF servlet running in the http://localhost:8181/cxf context.
-Fuseâ€™s Pax Web supports altering existing contexts via configuration admin.
+Fuse¡¯s Pax Web supports altering existing contexts via configuration admin.
 This can be used to secure endpoints by Keycloak.

 The configuration file `OSGI-INF/blueprint/blueprint.xml` inside your application might resemble the one below.
 Note that it adds the JAX-RS `customerservice` endpoint, which is endpoint-specific to your application.